Budget deficits —types and tactics

 - Plan for solutions over time.
 Budget across multiple years, so you're planning for the future — not simply digging out of the hole.

-This article draws on the expertise of Andy Nash, founder of Andy Nash Accounting & Consultancy.
-The firm, which is based in Hertfordshire, England, offers specialized accounting and financial consultancy services to small and medium sized nonprofits.
+This article draws on the expertise of Andy Nash, founder of Andy Nash Accounting & Consultancy, which offers specialized accounting and financial consultancy services to small and medium sized nonprofits.

 MissionBox editorial content is offered as guidance only, and is not meant, nor should it be construed as, a replacement for certified, professional expertise.